Particular/setup-postgres-action/README.md

 # setup-postgres-action

-This action handles the setup and teardown of an Postgres database.
+This action handles the setup and teardown of a PostgreSQL database.

 ## Usage